Make RPV Safe Campaign

 Distribution of “Look and Lock” Safety Report Cards

 We are looking for resident volunteers such as HOA Board members, Block Captains, Boy/Girl Scout Troops, and Volunteers on Patrol (VOP), to coordinate and schedule volunteer activity.
-City Staff will alert the Lomita Sheriff’s Station once a volunteer activity is scheduled and of the designated area volunteers will walk through to observe if a vehicle is unlocked, if a window(s) is open and if valuables are in plain sight.
-Volunteers will complete the safety report card and place it on the vehicle windshield.
+City Staff will alert the Lomita Sheriff’s Station once a volunteer activity is scheduled and of the designated area volunteers will walk through a designated areas.
+Volunteers will place the safety report card on the vehicle windshield.

 What Can RPV Residents Do to Prevent Being a Victim?